Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: Central Limit Theorems under Geometrically Increasing Batch-size.

-\end{remark} In the following, we establish the central limit theorem of a linear recursion, the proof of which is provided in Appendix \ref{app-lem-CLT2}.
-This result will be applied in the proof of Theorems \ref{thm-CLT1}-\ref{thm-CLT1-Alg3}.
+In the following, we establish the central limit theorem of a linear recursion, for which the proof is provided in Appendix \ref{app-lem-CLT2}.
+This result will be applied in the proof of Theorems \ref{thm-CLT1}-\ref{thm-CLT1-Alg3-NQ}.